d-mcalpin/IrelandRecommends/README.md

 - **My Family** for their assistance testing the website and adding reviews.
 - **Code Institute's Student Support** for their assistance throughout this project.

+### Disclaimer
+I do not own any of the photos or text written for the individual reviews.
+All opinions are that of their owners and not of the website.
+Please contact me in case of any copyright issue and I will happily remove anything.

+This project is for educational purposes only.

 ***